Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Gary Atencio:

-This is Gary Atencio with CNTV.
-And today we’re in Denver, Colorado.
+This is Gary Atencio with CNTV, and today we’re in Denver, Colorado.
 I am here at Digital Consulting Services.
 Since 2019, they’ve been helping companies translate business goals into reality by executing a digital business strategy to attract customers in your market.
 I am here with Doug Sabanosh, who is the CEO.
 Thanks for joining us here today.

 Doug Sabanosh: